Rare insider trading prosecution over Pushpay shares sale

 New Zealand's financial markets watchdog has accused two people of insider trading over the sale of shares in the NZX and ASX-listed Pushpay.

-The Financial Markets Authority (FMA) today said it has filed proceedings against two individuals, who have both been granted interim name suppression until the first court appearance.
+The Financial Markets Authority (FMA) today said it has filed proceedings against two individuals, who have been granted interim name suppression until the first court appearance.

 One of the people faces a criminal charge, filed in the Auckland District Court, and both face civil proceedings, filed in the High Court at Auckland.

-Pushpay, a donor management system for charities operating in the US, announced co-founder and director Eliot Crowther had resigned and sold down his shareholding in the firm in June 2018.
+Pushpay Holdings Limited, a donor management system for churches and charities operating in the US, announced co-founder and director Eliot Crowther had resigned and sold down his shareholding in the firm in June 2018.

-The FMA alleges one of the accused "used this material inside information to advise or encourage another person to trade in the lead up to the market announcement", while the other person was involved in the conduct.
+The FMA alleges one of the accused "used this material inside information to advise or encourage another person to trade in the lead-up to the market announcement", and the other person was involved in the conduct.

 Crowther's trading was legitimate and he is not a party to the proceedings, the FMA said.

-The matter was referred to the FMA by NZX Regulation, the frontline regulator of NZX, in July 2018.
+The matter was referred to the FMA by NZX Regulation, the frontline regulator of the New Zealand stock market now called NZ RegCo, in July 2018.

-The FMA added Pushpay has cooperated and has not been the subject of its investigation nor is a party to any proceeding.
+The FMA said Pushpay, which has targeted US churches with technology that makes it easier for congregations to make donations and has offices in Auckland, Seattle and Colorado Springs, has cooperated and has not been the subject of its investigation.
+The company is also not a party to any legal proceeding.

+Pushpay's chairman Graham Shaw said in an announcement to the NZX this morning the company supports the FMA's commitment to the integrity of the capital markets in New Zealand.

+"We take seriously our responsibilities as a listed company, and our values, ethics and integrity as a company are at the heart of our business practices," he said.

+Pushpay's chief executive officer Molly Matthews added: "Pushpay has in place robust policies, procedures and training in relation to share trading in Pushpay shares.
+As a listed company we take our market responsibilities seriously and seek to ensure that all of our teams and individuals are aware of and understand their obligations under insider trading laws."

-Insider trading cases in New Zealand are rare and in 2018 the first insider trading trial in New Zealand's legal history ended in a former executive of transport and technology company Eroad being found not guilty.
+Insider trading cases in New Zealand are rare and in 2018 the first insider trading trial in New Zealand's legal history ended with Hamish Sansom, a former executive of transport and technology company Eroad, being found not guilty.

+His acquittal came at a retrial after the first trial ended in a hung jury.

-Hamish Sansom was charged by the FMA after selling 15,000 Eroad shares for about $50,000 just days before its stock price plummeted.
+Sansom was charged by the FMA after selling 15,000 Eroad shares for about $50,000 just days before its stock price plummeted.

 Honey, who was hired at Eroad by Sansom after the pair grew friendly while working at Vodafone, was convicted and sentenced to six months' home detention for his part in the scandal in 2017.